solidi/learning-notes/books/debugging-teams.md

 - Instead of micromanaging and trying to make continuous course corrections, he spends most of his week carefully watching and listening.
 - In many cases, knowing the right person is more valuable than knowing the right answer.
 - On the mission statement: This not only frees up your time to handle other leadership tasks, but it drastically increases the efficiency of your teams.
-- One of the most valuable tools in tracking your teams happiness is, at the end of each one-on-one meeting to ask the team member “What do you need”.
+- One of the most valuable tools in tracking your team's happiness is, at the end of each one-on-one meeting to ask the team member, "What do you need."
-- If you've been leading teams for a while, and pick up a new team, one of the easiest ways to gain the teams respect and to get up to speed on what they are doing is to get your hands dirty--usually by taking on a grungy tasks no one else wants to do.
+- If you've been leading teams for a while and pick up a new team, one of the easiest ways to gain the team's respect and to get up to speed on what they are doing is to get your hands dirty--usually, by taking on a grungy tasks no one else wants to do.
 - You can increase intrinsic motivation by giving people three things: autonomy, mastery, and purpose.
 - Here are some classic signals to watch for.
-Whenever we see these patterns, we talk about “flipping the bozo bit” on the person -- that is, we make a mental note that the person is consistently exhibiting poisonous behaviors and that we should be extremely careful in dealing with him.
+Whenever we see these patterns, we talk about "flipping the bozo bit" on the person -- that is, we make a mental note that the person is consistently exhibiting poisonous behaviors and that we should be extremely careful in dealing with him.
-- In our prior examples we didn't focus on botting the person, but rather on botting the behavior.
+- In our prior examples, we didn't focus on botting the person, but rather on botting the behavior.
 Make it clear that bad behavior will not be tolerated.
-If, after repeated warningings, the behavior doesn't change, only does it make sense to consider formal rejection.
+If, after repeated warnings, the behavior doesn't change, only does it make sense to consider formal rejection.
 - Always bring a conflict or disagreement back to a technical discussion.
-- It's not worth compromising your culture for the short term gains--particularly if its about a brilliant contributor who doesn't acknowledge the importance of HRT.
+- It's not worth compromising your culture for the short-term gains--particularly if it's about a brilliant contributor who doesn't acknowledge the importance of HRT.
 - Pursue extra responsibility as you're getting your work done.
 - If your manager keeps checking on you, proactively sending her an email at the same frequency with which she checks in on you is a surefire way to get her to back off.
 - Even if a technically competent exec finds her way into this sort of company (non-tech), and fights to defend her org, shell frequently find herself replaced by someone who is willing to sacrifice the health and sanity of the employees to meet the needs of the business.
 - We recommend that you focus your energies on launching products over just about everything else.
 - Connectors are people who know people in very corner of the org, and if they don't know someone on a team, they can find the right person for you.
-- Use “Three bullets and a call to action” technique, and it will drastically increase your chances of getting action--or at the very least, a response--from just about anyone you email out of the blue asking for something.
+- Use the "Three bullets and a call to action" technique, and it will drastically increase your chances of getting action--or at the very least, a response -- from just about anyone you email out of the blue asking for something.
 - "Do the right thing, wait to get fired" - Google Motto.
-- "Perception is nine tenths of the law".
+- "Perception is nine-tenths of the law."
 - A much better interaction mode is to directly acknowledge users.
 - When a baker adds a surprise 13th donut to your dozen, this brings a smile to your face.
-This is called “lagniappe”.
+This is called "lagniappe."